contao/image/README.md

 ### Image dimensions cache

-If `ImageInterface::getDimensions()` gets called often in a project it could make sense to use a cache for the dimensions.
+If `ImageInterface::getDimensions()` gets called often in a project, it could make sense to use a cache for the dimensions.
 Any cache that implements [PSR-6][2] can be used, for example the Symfony cache component: